ericsalvi/news-homepage-challenge/README.md

 ### Continued development

-I am looking forward to doing more collaborations with [@maiaflow](https://github.com/maiaflow).
+I am looking forward to doing more collaborations with Maia.

 ## Author